Rory-Thompson/fe_spotify_game_v1/notes/notes_on_oath_V2.md

     Now the access token is the token used by the client for a period of time, to perform actions on behalf of the resource owner.
     Technically the access token should **NOT** be sent to the user.
 It should be stored in an encrypted database, the client recieves the user id and matches up with the access token.

+# how to access the spotify api.
+the spotify api has some decent documentation. at developer.spotify.com/documentation. below are some code snippets for some pre built curls to the api.

 ## Code snippets:

 - **Curl post requirest to get the access token:**
     <pre> curl -X POST https://accounts.spotify.com/api/token ^
     More? -H "Content-Type: application/x-www-form-urlencoded" ^